 In our research group, we develop computer models to simulate the processes responsible for the evolution of the Earth´s surface, such as bedrock incision by rivers and glaciers in mountain ranges, or the slow weathering of rock in low relief continental interiors.
 In doing so, we provide a framework to integrate field observations and laboratory measurements, and make predictions about places where no data exists or concerning the future evolution of the Earth´s surface.

 Our group employs a range of researchers who all share a common interest in computer models, but who are from a variety of research backgrounds, including geology, geophysics and mathematics.
 We also work closely with colleagues in other sections of the GFZ as well as other German and international research institutions and universities.

-Several times a year our section hosts seminars which offer scientists the opportunity to present and discuss their work.
+Several times a year our section hosts seminars which offer visiting scientists and PhD students the opportunity to present and discuss their research.